Managing FHIR Artifacts

 Managing artifacts carefully provides important benefits beyond just building models.
 It gives you fine control over which structure definition files and versions your application uses, ensuring consistency and predictability.
 It also allows you to work in offline or restricted network settings where accessing the internet or FHIR server resources is not possible or limited.
 Many healthcare environments have strict security policies that prevent applications from making external network requests.
 By loading artifacts from local files or pre-downloaded packages, you can build FHIR models in these restricted environments without any internet dependency.

-Factory Repository
+Factory Registry

 The factory repository is a central storage and indexing system within Fhircraft resource model factory that manages all loaded structure definitions and makes them available for resource model construction.
 Think of it as a library catalog: when you load structure definitions from files, directories, packages, or the internet, they all get registered in this repository.
 When you later request a model using a canonical URL, the factory searches the repository to find the matching structure definition.